01 of 08

 Repeat these steps until you have the required number of stitches on your needle.

 Watch Your Tension

-This is a concept known as tension, and like in other parts of life, too much tension makes things more difficult.
-As you become a more experienced knitter, you'll learn what feels like the right amount of tension in your work.Continue to 4 of 5 below.
+This is a concept known as tension, and as you become a more experienced knitter, you'll learn what feels like the right amount of tension in your work.Continue to 8 of 8 below.

 Cast On Stitches and Start Knitting

 Now that you have all the knit stitches cast on, you can continue with the rest of your project.

 Once you feel comfortable with this method, try other ways to cast on stitches so you're ready for any knitting project you want to make!